The number of internally displaced people hits a record high

 After continuous civil war, Yemen has been described as the world’s “worst humanitarian crisis”.
 Millions of people are internally displaced and face urgent needs due to some combination of conflict and disaster.

-As the years have intensified hostilities, the humanitarian community continues to support the most vulnerable and affected in Yemen.
+As the years have intensified hostilities, the humanitarian community continues to support Yemen’s most vulnerable and affected.
 In 2019, UNHCR installed 192 RHUs across Yemen to provide the necessary aid, including shelter.

 ©UNHCR/Jeel Al Bena